Tony Stewart: 2013 season

 Stewart's 2013 season start was considered his worst start to a Sprint Cup season yet.
-As of Richmond, he had only one Top 10 finish, which was at Phoenix.
-The rest of his finishing positions had been in the upper 10s or lower 20s.
+As of Richmond, he had only one top-ten finish, which was at Phoenix.
+The rest of his finishing positions had been in the upper tens or lower twenties.
 After Richmond, Stewart was 22nd in the points standings with 207 points, 136 behind Jimmie Johnson.
-However, he showed signs of a rebound in the following weeks, scoring a solid 7th-place finish at the Coca-Cola 600 while avoiding several wrecks.
+However, he showed signs of a rebound in the following weeks, scoring a solid seventh-place finish at the Coca-Cola 600 while avoiding several wrecks.

 The following week at Dover, Stewart went a lap down early but got back on the lead lap with a beneficiary.
 In the last twenty laps, after Johnson was penalized for jumping the last restart, Stewart overtook Juan Pablo Montoya and held him off over the last three laps to score his sole Sprint Cup win of 2013.
-The win propelled him up 4 positions to 16th, into a Wildcard spot.
-This also gave Stewart a streak of 15 straight seasons with at least one race win.
+The win propelled him up four positions to 16th, into a Wildcard spot.
+This also gave Stewart a streak of fifteen straight seasons with at least one race win.
 He followed this up with a fourth-place finish at Pocono and a fifth place at Michigan.
 His momentum was killed briefly by a 28th-place run at Sonoma and a twentieth-place finish at Kentucky, but Stewart then rebounded to a second-place finish at the Coke Zero 400.

 At New Hampshire, Stewart led 84 laps and was overtaken by Brian Vickers with fourteen laps to go.
 A caution that led to a green-white-checkered finish ultimately ruined Stewart's chances of winning, as he ran out of fuel after the restart while Vickers took the win.
 Stewart then rebounded with a 4th-place run at Indianapolis and a ninth-place run at Pocono.